KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 #### 7.3 Review/Update docker-compose.yml

+**Agent Command**

-The `docker-compose.yml` file is already provided in the repository.
+ The `docker-compose.yml`  file should already be provided in the repository.
 Review it and update if needed.
+Create if it does not exist
 **What's Configured (Phase 0, stub-only):**

 - Do **NOT** include a `version` key (deprecated in Docker Compose V2+).